 Our client, ENEC, is working to provide clean and efficient energy to the UAE to support social and economic growth.
-The Arabian Gulf coastline is home to over 700 species of fish with over 80% of reef associated.
+The Arabian Gulf coastline is home to an expansive network of coral reef systems which support more than 700 fish species.
 Committed to sustainability, ENEC sought to minimise environmental stress caused by the plant's development.
 We were commissioned to support a compensatory mitigation plan by guiding ENEC on global standards and prioritising the conservation of marine biodiversity in the area.

 An artificial reef was developed to support marine life and compensate for any pressure that the marine ecosystem would experience as a result of the project.
 Our marine ecologists stringently compared the initial ENEC-produced compensatory mitigation plan against the international lenders' standards to identify factors needing further consideration and compensation against and then identified and evaluated potential methodologies for these.
 A shortlist of compensation strategies was subsequently produced for ENEC's review and implementation.
 We also advised and designed a coral relocation plan to minimise the project's impact on the sensitive and regionally critical habitat.